MicrosoftDocs/VBA-Docs/api/Publisher.WebCommandButton.DataFileFormat.md

 ## Example

 This example sets Microsoft Publisher to process Web form data by saving it to a comma-delimited text file on the same Web server as the form is stored.
-(Note that Filename must be replaced with a valid file name for this example to work.)
+Note that `FileName` must be replaced with a valid file name for this example to work.

 ```vb